D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

-D'Angelo Russell and the rest of the Los Angeles Lakers take on the Memphis Grizzlies in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+D'Angelo Russell could make a big impact for the Los Angeles Lakers at 10:30 PM on Friday versus the Memphis Grizzlies in the 2023 NBA Playoffs.

-In this article, we dig into Russell's available prop bets, providing stats to help you figure out the best wagers to make.

 D'Angelo Russell Prop Bets vs. the Grizzlies